Cycle Vietnam's Mekong Delta on compact itinerary

 You will know why the Delta is called the 'food bowl of Vietnam' after you bike it!
 This trip runs Saigon to Saigon.

 Cycling the Delta is an experience you will never forget.
-As your guide takes you weaving through the canal trails and orchard paths, across ferries that sometimes only fit half a dozen people, and into the charming villages and towns that this area is known for.
+Your guide will take you weaving through the canal trails and orchard paths, across rivers in ferries that sometimes only fit half a dozen people, and into the charming villages and towns that this area is known for.
 As much an eating tour as a biking tour, the cuisine of this area will delight as will the friendly, welcoming people.

 This is an ‘On Demand’ tour - We understand active travellers value flexibility and we do our best to accommodate every request.
 Simply propose your travel dates, bring one or more companions and you will receive our standard price - no private tour mark ups.